 Are you considering a trip to Denmark?
 Wonderful idea!
-It’s a great country to visit, and almost all tourists end up enjoying their visit.
-Danish people are incredibly friendly and accommodating to travelers.
-The majority of the population speaks English quite well, so it is easy to communicate, and that is a big plus.
+It’s a great country to visit, and almost everyone ends up enjoying their stay.
+Danish people are incredibly friendly and accommodating to tourists.
+The majority of the population speaks English, so it is easy to communicate, and there are plenty of things to discover.

 It can be useful to know which cities are the most visited.
-That gives you an idea of what other travelers like, and it shows which places are typically very touristy and the ones that are not.
+It gives an idea of where other travelers like to go – and shows what places are most touristy.

 The 10 most visited municipalities in Denmark

-However, please note that the statistics mention the amount of visitors in each municipality (kommune) and not necessarily for individual cities.
-The largest cities in Denmark are municipalities on their own, so they will be accurate, but other municipalities include several towns, which can be a bit confusing.
+However, please note that the statistics mention the number of visitors in each municipality (kommune – read more about the concept here) and not necessarily for individual cities.
+The largest cities in Denmark are municipalities on their own, so their stats will be very accurate, but other municipalities contain several towns, which can be a bit confusing.

-But do not worry – we will explain everything below.
+But don’t worry – we will explain everything below.
 Let’s take a look at the most visited municipalities in Denmark!

 Copenhagen municipality – and Copenhagen city – is the most popular tourist destination in Denmark.
 The capital receives around 9 million visitors per year, equivalent to 17% of the entire tourist industry in Denmark.
 In 2017, it earned 31 billion DKK (4.7 billion USD) on tourism.

 The cultural city of Aarhus is the second most visited city in Denmark.
-While not anywhere near Copenhagen, Aarhus and its surrounding areas does get almost 5 million visits per year, and earns what is equivalent to a billion dollars on tourism.
+While not anywhere near Copenhagen, Aarhus does get almost 5 million visits per year and earns what is equivalent to a billion dollars on tourism.

-In Aarhus, you can enjoy great museums, beautiful parks, nice shopping opportunities, and an awesome nightlife.
-The city feels more Danish than Copenhagen, since it is less international.
+In Aarhus, you can enjoy great museums, beautiful parks, nice shopping opportunities, and awesome nightlife.
+The city feels more traditional than Copenhagen since it is less international.
 It’s an important city for students, as it houses the largest university in Scandinavia.

 A trip to Aalborg can be a great experience.
-It used to have an old, industrial vibe, but in recent years this has changed.
-Today it’s a booming university city with a large population of young people.
+It used to have an old industrial vibe: But in recent years, this has changed.
+Today it’s a booming university city with a high percentage of young people.
 Dining opportunities in Aalborg are great.
-And from Aalborg, you can easily travel to other interesting towns nearby – especially in the north.
+And from Aalborg, you can easily travel to other interesting towns nearby – especially in the northern region.

-Varde is a municipality in the southwest of Denmark – one of the largest in the country.
+Varde is a municipality in the southwest of Denmark – one of the largest in the country measured by physical size.
 The town of Varde is one of the oldest in the country, famous for its past as a place for trading goods.

-However, most of the Varde tourism is related to nature.
+However, most of Varde’s tourism relates to nature.
 The distance to the North Sea is incredibly close, and it is an ideal place for fishing.
-Furthermore, there are beautiful views, and with great facilities for activities such as biking and sky diving, it is no surprise that Varde is popular among both foreign and domestic visitors.
+Furthermore, there are pleasant beaches, beautiful views, and great facilities for activities such as biking and sky diving.
+It is no surprise that Varde is popular among both foreign and domestic visitors!